dyrdadev/singleton-mono-behaviour/README.md

 Now, you can access the ```Score``` property via ```GameData.Instance.Score``` from any script in your project that has access to the ```GameData``` class.

+## Install the Package

+I recommend **to install this package from a Git URL using the Package Manager window.** This involves the following steps:

+1. Open the Package Manager window in your Unity editor (Window ➜ Package Manager)
+2. Click "+" in the upper left corner ➜ "Add package from git URL"
+3. Enter the Git URL of the latest release: ```https://github.com/DyrdaDev/singleton-mono-behaviour.git#0.0.10``` and click "Add"

+> You can find more information [here](https://docs.unity3d.com/Manual/upm-ui-giturl.html).

 ## Features

 Our Singleton implementation offers the following features: